StarRocks/starrocks/docs/faq/Deploy_faq.md

 This error occurs because the web services port of the BE is occupied.
 Try to modify the ports in the `be.conf` file and restart the BE.

-## Can StarRocks run on SUSE 12SPS?

-Yes.

 ## What do I do when the error occurs: ERROR 1064 (HY000): Could not initialize class com.starrocks.rpc.BackendServiceProxy?

 This error occurs when you run programs in Java Runtime Environment (JRE).
 To solve this problem, replace JRE with Java Development Kit (JDK).
 We recommend that you use Oracle's JDK 1.8 or later.